 Please try not to be late when picking up children at the end of the day.
 Late pick-ups are extremely upsetting to the child.
-Students who are not picked up at dismissal time will wait in the Auditorium with school staff and parents or caregivers will sign children out from that location.
-This will help to expedite the dismissal process.
+Students who are not picked up at dismissal time will wait in the Main Office with school staff.
+Parents must sign their child out before leaving the office.

 Dismissal to Bus

 At 2:25PM, students taking the bus are excused and escorted by teaching assistants to the school’s Mezzanine level.
 The students are supervised by our School Aide and Teaching Assistants until each bus pulls up to the school drop off/pick up bus door location on the E. 95th Street Cafeteria door.

 At 2:35PM students attending the Beacon afterschool programs are escorted by teachers to the Cafeteria on their way to dismissal.
 The students attending other afterschool programs either wait in the auditorium for pick up or wait in designated locations supervised by a program representative.
 If you child is not attending Afterschool on a particular day, it is the responsibility of the caregiver or family to inform that afterschool program that you child will not be in attendance.

 A student can either have a Metro card or ride the bus.
 A student my change his/her mode of transportation but it is requested the these changes not occur more than once per school year.